Content

 What Are the Alternatives to Wellbutrin?

-Based on a detailed health assessment, your healthcare provider may also recommend alternative treatments for depression instead of another sort of medication.
-It can be psychotherapy, light therapy, or lifestyle changes, such as increased physical activity, changes in your diet, and sleep hygiene.
+Your healthcare provider may also recommend non-medication therapies as an alternative or in addition to medications.
+This may include psychotherapy, light therapy, or lifestyle changes, such as increased physical activity, changes in your diet, and sleep hygiene.

 See a healthcare provider online to get your symptoms assessed and learn what treatment is right for you.